punneke/Be-Interactive/README.md

 https://github.com/Torque-86/Be-Interactive

 Unzip the project in the htdocs folder of your Xampp folder.
-Open Commandpromt or Powershell.
+Open Commandprompt or Powershell.
 Navigate to the folder where you just unzipped the project.
 Now type “Code .”
 This should automatically open Visual studio Code with the entire project loaded.

 Start up Xampp, start your Apache and SQL servers.